ptt binnenrotte, Rotterdam

 A similar fate awaited the PTT Telecom building, whose rear side faced the square.
 But the building miraculously survived owing to an unfeasible redevelopment scheme and public objections to its demolition.
 It then remained vacant for several years, its future use uncertain.
 With the disappearance of the railway viaduct and the creation of the new market square, the back side became more prominent and key to the building’s redesignation.

 Floor heights of almost 4.5 metres give the apartments an exceptionally spacious feel with a wonderful view of the metropolitan cityscape of Rotterdam

-The roof tiles on the market side have been replaced with solar slates in a neutral, dark color.
-As a result, these PV panels are practically invisible, and the high-quality aesthetic appearance of the roof has been preserved.
+The ceramic roof tiles on the south side have been replaced by glazed solar slates in a neutral, dark colour.
+As a result, they are practically invisible, preserving the high-quality aesthetic appearance of the roof.
 The energy concept has been customized for this building.
-Residual heat from the data equipment of the KPN servers in the basement is used to preheat the tap water and to heat the floors in the apartments and restaurant.
+Residual heat from the telecom equipment in the basement is used to preheat the tap water and the floors in the apartments and restaurant.
 Water is also heated with solar boilers on the flat roof at the rear of the building.
 The building is heated and cooled with electric heat pumps.
 Enough energy is generated to supply the needs of almost all apartments and some of the restaurant.

 Carefully designed additions with metal cladding were applied to create new entrances and to emphasize the new façade incisions.
 Openings at ground level were enlarged to connect the restaurant directly to its adjacent terrace on the market square.
 The reused stone around these openings appears as if it has always been there.
 New black-brown metal elements interact with the existing red-brown brick façades, confirming the building’s new role in the city and allowing the second life of the building to manifest itself as a new architectural layer.